Standard of Living vs. Quality of Life: What the Numbers Miss

 That affects more than just people’s moods.

-It shapes politics, culture, even trust in institutions.
-If people feel like they’re doing everything right — working hard, staying afloat — and they still feel worse off, eventually they stop believing the system works.
+It shapes politics, culture, and trust in institutions.
+If people feel like they’re doing everything right, working hard and staying afloat, and they still feel worse off, eventually they stop believing the system works.

 It’s time to update the vocabulary.